videege/flagship/README.md

 ### Release Notes

+#### v0.1 (8/4/2020)
+- Numerous bug fixes, initial addition of Clone Wars factions.

 #### Alpha (11/29/2019)
 - Released first version to public containing fleet builder, analytics, and RitR campaign management.

+### Contributors

+Thanks to the many contributors helping improve Flagship.
+I'll do my best to keep this section up to date, but please feel free to notify me or submit a PR if you've been omitted.

+- @ande2965
+- @rythos42
+- @rkbodenner
+- @plester1

 ### Disclaimer